 History Link to heading

 By convention, the President must operate on the advice of their executive councillors.
 For defence, this is usually done through the Prime Minister or Minister for Defence.
-However, as was done during the 2025 UN-GODI Doronian–American War, the President may delegate all powers of Commander-in-Chief of the UDDF to another individual—during the War, this position was titlted “Commander-in-Chief of the UN-GODI Doronian Defence Force”.
+However, as was done during the 2025 UN-GODI Doronian–American War by President Dominic Fielding, the President may delegate all powers of Commander-in-Chief of the UDDF to another individual—during the War.
+General Jack Selangit SD CSC UDA was promoted to the five-star rank of Field Marshal and was given the title of “Field Marshal Commanding-in-Chief the UN-GODI Doronian Defence Force”.

 Rank insignia Link to heading